open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

 Proponents of a two-schema approach believe that each format is intended for different users and use cases (app/lib developers vs telemetry tool developers), and therefore, having two distinct structures and formats would make it easier to optimize each for its specific use case (in multiple dimensions).
-The first group, app and lib developers, is much larger than the second and would not need to understand the details of the second format.
+Furthermore, the group of developers using the Component Telemetry Schema will most likely be much larger than the group of developers who need to understand the details of the Resolved Telemetry Schema.

 ### What should be the schema(s) be named?